SiggeMcKvack/zelda3/README.md

 It's around 70-80kLOC of C code, and reimplements all parts of the original game.
 The game is playable from start to end.

+Runs on Linux, macOS, Windows, Nintendo Switch, and Android.

 You need a copy of the ROM to extract game resources (levels, images).
 Then once that's done, the ROM is no longer needed.

 It uses the PPU and DSP implementation from [LakeSnes](https://github.com/elzo-d/LakeSnes), but with lots of speed optimizations.